 I Tried—and Failed—to Wear This Season’s Biggest Trend, but Learned a Lot in the Process

 I very distinctly remember the first time I saw Kim Kardashian West wearing bike shorts.
 It was summer 2016 and my immediate reaction was “What is she thinking?”
-Even on her insane physique I thought the spandex number looked silly and unfinished—basically, solid proof that it was impossible to turn this style into something chic.
+Even though she’s known for wearing enviable fashion-forward outfits on a near daily basis, I thought the spandex number looked silly and unfinished—basically, solid proof that it was impossible to turn this style into something chic.
 Turns out, I was a fool.

 Here we are, three years later, and you know which trend is still going strong?
 Bike shorts.
 They’ve since appeared on the runways at Chanel, Fendi, Stella McCartney and Saint Laurent, among others.
 Almost every supermodel and fashion editor has been photographed wearing them at various fashion weeks.
 They’ve even popped up on the red carpet (though, to be fair, Demi Moore did it first).